ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 {: faq}
 {: #faq-fs-mgt-6}

 No. As a best practice, independently back up your data.
-When your share data is deleted, it can't be restored.
+When your file share data is deleted, it can't be restored.

 ### Are file shares elastic?
 {: faq}